SuaveIO/suave/docs/routing.md

 By using `choose` we execute different logic depending on whether the request was a GET or a POST, and depending on whether the url was /hello or /goodbye.
 If a request matches a given path in the decision tree, `choose` will return `Some HttpContext`, if it doesn't, `choose` will return `None`.
 The end result is that when someone makes a request the server will walk down this tree looking for the first part that returns `Some HttpContext`, and then return it to the client.
 If no part of the tree returns `Some HttpContext` then the result is an exception.
 You can can also add a default route which returns a 404 page.

-The server won't evalute the entire data structure for every request, only the actual decisions, so there is no need to be concerned about performance.
+The server won't evaluate the entire data structure for every request, only the actual decisions, so there is no need to be concerned about performance.

 ## Handling Errors